 - ImmediateOrCancel: Any unfilled portion that is leftover after placement is immediately cancelled, and

-Hovering over ‘Buy Limit’ or ‘Sell Limit’ will display details about the number of contracts you are trading as well as your liquidation price.
+Hovering over ‘Buy Limit’ or ‘Sell Limit’ will display details about the number of contracts you are trading and the net position once executed:

 The Buy and Sell buttons display a white bar if there is enough liquidity in the order book to execute the limit order immediately:

-Once you submit the limit order, a confirmation screen will appear.
+Once the limit order is submitted, a confirmation screen will appear.

 Once confirmed, the order will be added to the order book and you will see your order in the box at the bottom under 'Active Orders'.